zero-to-mastery/ascii-art/FEATURES.md

 Made `-p/--path` a required CLI param.
 Added option CLI param `-s/--silhouette` to output image as an ASCII silhouette.
 Defaults to False.

+Integrated the project with Django and created HOME view which renders home.html page.